arelate/theo/README.md

     - `theo wine-run <gog-game-id>` - will run installed version of a game
     - `theo wine-uninstall <gog-game-id> -force` - will uninstall a game

-This functionality depends on:

-    - macOS: A version of [CrossOver](https://www.codeweavers.com/crossover) purchased and licensed for the current user is required to use WINE-related functionality
+On macOS this functionality **requires** a version of [CrossOver](https://www.codeweavers.com/crossover) purchased and licensed for the current user.

-    - Linux: theo will use [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) and [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom).
-You don't need to do anything, theo will get the latest versions for you automatically as needed
+On Linux theo will use [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) and [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom).
+You don't need to do anything, theo will get the latest versions for you automatically as needed.

 More helpful commands: